U.S. encouraged by progress with Japan on Pacific trade pact, but 'tough' issues remain

 Cutler said the two sides had agreed to a meeting between officials next week in the Australian capital of Canberra, after which they would move negotiations to Sydney ahead of TPP ministerial meetings on both agricultural products and autos.

-U.S. President Barack Obama has said he hoped to have a TPP deal by year-end, but many experts are sceptical the group's two biggest economies can make the necessary compromises.
+U.S. President Barack Obama has said he hoped to have a TPP deal by year-end, but many experts are skeptical the group's two biggest economies can make the necessary compromises.

 Other TPP partners are reluctant to commit to final offers until they see how the two resolve their differences.